pytorch/pytorch/docs/source/fx.rst

         env = {}
         for node in model.graph.nodes:
             if node.op == 'call_function' and node.target in decomposition_rules:
+                # By wrapping the arguments with proxies, we can dispatch to
+                # the appropriate decomposition rule and add it to the graph by
+                # symbolically tracing it.
                 proxy_args = [fx.Proxy(env[x.name]) if isinstance(x, fx.Node) else x for x in node.args]
                 new_node = decomposition_rules[node.target](*proxy_args).node
                 env[node.name] = new_node